randix/KioskContacts/README.md

 #### mail

-This file (*mail.txt*) contains the body of a mail message to be sent to the contact when **Submit** is tapped.
+This file (*mail.txt*) contains the "from:" and "subject:" fields and the body of a mail message to be sent to the contact when **Submit** is tapped.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

+The "from:" address must be in the list of possible sender addresses on the device to be used, otherwise Mail will use a From: address present on the device.

+The "subject:" is the Subject: of the mail message.

+The "---" should be left in place as a separator line.

 #### message

 This file (*message.txt*) contains the body of an iMessage to be sent to the contact when **Submit** is tapped, if so configured.
 This file may be edited and certain fields entered to be replaced by text from the contact form.

-#### sender

-This file (*sender.txt*) may contains the sendermail mail address, which is used as the mail address in the From: field of the mail.
-The mail address must be in the list of possible sender addresses on the device to be used, otherwise Mail will use a From: address present on the device.

-#### subject
+#### 1024

-This file (*subject.txt*) contains the subject of the mail message to be sent to the contact when **Submit** is tapped.
-This file may be edited and fields entered to be replaced by text from the contact form.
+This is the default image file (*1024.png*) to be used as a logo icon in the *Kiosk Contacts* app.
+This file may be replaced with any JPEG or PNG file.

 #### VM Logo Color Thrive Tag

-This is a sample image file (*VM Logo Color Thrive Tag.jpg*) to be used as a logo icon in the *Kiosk Contacts* app.
-This file may be replaced with any JPEG or PNG file.
+This is a sample image file (*VM Logo Color Thrive Tag.jpg*).

 #### settings